hlibanya/spirv-simulator/README.md

 The intended use case is for it to be integrated with tracing and post processing graphics API inspection tools to find and handle pointers to GPU memory embedded in other data sources.

-It is not intended for simulating full dispatches of all threads in a batch of GPU work (although it could technically do this to some extent it is not optimized for it).
+It is not intended for simulating full dispatches of all threads in a batch of GPU work (although it could technically do this to some extent, it is not optimized for it).

 ## dependencies